ham-official/hamifold/README.md

-# HAM NFT Project FE with Nifty Boilerplate Starter
+# HAMIFOLD with Nifty Boilerplate Starter

-Look at the [documentation](https://nifty-boilerplate.netlify.app/) to learn more.
+It uses Nuxt3, tailwind and netlify lambdas.

 ## Setup